DimaEnotoff/FriendlyCLP/Readme.md

     }
 ```

-#### 3. Create a root command group instance
+#### 3. Create a command tree root

 This creates an instance of a command group class that represets a root of a command tree.
 It can contain other command groups or commands directly.
 Multiple command trees can be used in the same application.
-They can be used to proccess commands of users with different authorization level, for example.
+They can be used to proccess commands issued by users with different authorization levels, for example.

 ```C#
     CommandGroup consoleRoot = new CommandGroup(_appName);